FREE Shipping Today on ALL Orders!

 >> Learn More: Want a more detailed explanation of what a police officer is and their job duties be sure to read my article >> The American COP [Duties, Responsibilities, and Job Description] <<

-This can be by a multitude of of ways and outcomes including the arrest of an individual or individuals because Peace Officers have sworn power to arrest.
+This can be in a multitude of ways and outcomes including the arrest of an individual or individuals because Peace Officers have sworn power to arrest.

 As you have read so far you can understand that certain titles can mean a person employed by different agencies that will carry specific duties but all will normally include keeping the peace.